o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-canvas.md

 - You will see the viewport update again, after changing this, or any other, property.
 - The material and model in the viewport should now be red.

-### Connect Nodes
+### Connecting Nodes
 You can create connections that cause output values from one node to be assigned to input values on another.
-- Create additional nodes on the graph, like Constant or Input.
+- Create additional nodes on the graph, like Constant or Material Input.
   - It can be any node with output slots but these are used as variables that can be connected as inputs to one or more other nodes on the graph.
   - Constant nodes generate immutable variables declared inline in shader code.
-  - Input nodes generate named, Material SRG variables that are connected to configurable material properties.
+  - Material Input nodes generate named, Material SRG variables that are connected to configurable material properties.
+    - You can configure the name, description, and other attributes for Material Input nodes
-    - These will show up and can be set in the Material Editor and Material Component.
+    - Properties created from Material Input nodes can be edited in the Material Editor and Material Component.
 - For example, create an Float4 or Color Input node anywhere on the graph.
   - These are interchangeable but represent the value with different controls in the UI.
 - Click and hold the output slot for the value.